oVirt/ovirt-site/source/architecture/architecture.html.md

 8. Guest Agent - The guest agent runs inside the VM, and provides information on resource usage to the oVirt engine.
 Communication is done over a virtualised serial connection.
 9. Reports Engine - generates reports on VM resource usage, using Jasper Reports
 10. DWH (Data Warehouse) - The data warehouse component extracts and synthesizes data from the engine using Talend for later use in reports
+11. SPICE client - utility which allows users to access the VMs.

 The sections below will give a description and architectural aspects for each such component.